trevwaddell/rnw-starter/README.md

-# React Native for Web Stater
+# React Native for Web Starter

+This boilerplate will help you get up an running with a React Native for Web application.

 ## Getting Started